Valerie Rusch: Academic career and accomplishments

 In 2015, the Meso Foundation honored Rusch with the Pioneer Award for clinical research in malignant mesothelioma.
 Rusch was given the 2019 Earl Bakken Scientific Achievement award by the Society for Thoracic Surgeons.
 This award was established in 1999 to honor individuals who have made outstanding scientific contributions that have enhanced the practice of cardiothoracic surgery and patients’ quality of life.
-She was elected President of the American College of Surgeons from 2019-2020.
+She was elected President of the American College of Surgeons from 2019 to 2020.
 She been Chair of the Thoracic Committee for the American Joint Committee on Cancer 6th, 7th, and 8th editions of the Cancer Staging Handbook.